cran/qs/README.md

-Generally speaking, `qs` and `fst` are considerably faster than `saveRDS` regardless of using single threaded or multi-threaded compression. `qs` also manages to achieve superior compression ratio through various optimizations (e.g. see "Byte Shuffle" section below).
+Generally speaking, `qs` and `fst` are considerably faster than `saveRDS` regardless of using single threaded or multi-threaded compression. `qs` also manages to achieve superior compression ratio through various optimizations (e.g. see “Byte Shuffle” section below).

 ## Byte Shuffle